Apply for housing with HomeOption

 Phone: 01992 578222

 If we accept an applicant under our homelessness duty, the next stage is to make temporary accommodation available to the family.
-This will often be in our hostel.
+This will often be in Norway House, our hostel for homeless people.
 The family stays there until permanent accommodation can be offered.

 Our homeless persons hostel comprises around 40 rooms with shared kitchen, bathroom and toilet facilities.
 A further 10 "chalets" with shared facilities are located in the grounds.
 The Hostel is supervised by a management team.